actions-marketplace-validations/trympet_microsoft-store-flight-action/README.md

 #
-This is a GitHub Action to deploy MSIX Packages to the Windows Store.
+This is a GitHub Action to deploy package flight submissions to Microsoft Store.
+The project is a fork of [windows-store-action
+](https://github.com/isaacrlevin/windows-store-action).
 Most of the code is "borrowed from the already existing [Azure DevOps extension](https://marketplace.visualstudio.com/items?itemName=MS-RDX-MRO.windows-store-publish) of a similar name.

 **NOTE**: I am not a very experienced with MSIX and App Bundling in general and I may not be doing the right things here, but it works for [the app I wrote this for](https://github.com/isaacrlevin/PresenceLight).